CARES School - Center for Autism Resources and Education Services

 The school day runs from 9 a.m. to 3 p.m.
 Our CARES After School Program reinforces skills learned throughout the day and encourages community involvement.

 At CARES, our classroom structure is designed to meet the unique needs of each individual.
 With six students per class, one special education teacher and three teacher’s aides, CARES provides a comprehensive learning environment to address each student’s strengths and abilities.
-Our team of professionals also includes: psychologists, clinical coordinators, nurses, speech and language therapists, occupational therapists, and a vocational coordinator.
+Our team of professionals also includes: psychologists, clinical coordinators, nurses, speech and language therapists, physical therapists, occupational therapists, and a vocational coordinator.

 We believe that family/caregiver involvement is essential to a student’s success.
 Frequent, informal communications between families and the CARES team are held to discuss individualized education services, future planning and quality improvement.